Kishanpura, SBS Nagar

 Kishanpura is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 3.2 km away from postal head office Langroya, 9 km from Nawanshahr, 17.3 km from district headquarter Shaheed Bhagat Singh Nagar and 83 km from state capital Chandigarh.
-The village is administrated by Sarpanch an elected representative of the village.
+The village is administrated by the Sarpanch, an elected representative of the village.

 Demography

 As of 2011, Kishanpura has a total number of 269 houses and population of 1187 of which 588 include are males while 599 are females according to the report published by Census India in 2011.
-The literacy rate of Kishanpura is 80.17% higher than the state average of 75.84%.
+The literacy rate of Kishanpura is 80.17%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 118 which is 9.94% of total population of Kishanpura, and child sex ratio is approximately 903 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 35.55% of total population in Kishanpura.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 316 people were engaged in work activities out of the total population of Kishanpura which includes 303 males and 13 females.
 According to census survey report 2011, 97.15% workers describe their work as main work and 2.85% workers are involved in Marginal activity providing livelihood for less than 6 months.